pivot-access-ltd/bma-offline-docs/originals/managing-dhcp.md

 <h3 id="heading--resolving-ip-conflicts">Resolving IP conflicts</h3>

 In some cases, MAAS manages a subnet that is not empty, which could result in MAAS assigning a duplicate IP address.
 MAAS is capable of detecting IPs in use on a subnet.
-Be aware that there are a couple of caveats:
+Be aware that there are two caveats:

-* If a previously-assigned NIC is in a quiescent state or turned off, MAAS may not detect it before duplicating an IP address.
+1. If a previously-assigned NIC is in a quiescent state or turned off, MAAS may not detect it before duplicating an IP address.

-* At least one rack controller must have access to the IP-assigned machine in order for this feature to work.
+2/ At least one rack controller must have access to the IP-assigned machine in order for this feature to work.

 MAAS also recognises when the subnet ARP cache is full, so that it can re-check the oldest IPs added to the cache to search for free IP addresses.